 Adam’s Rib, 1949, Metro-Goldwyn-Mayer.
 Starring Spencer Tracy, Katharine Hepburn.
 Directed by George Cukor.
 B&W, 100 minutes.

 A distraught wife (Judy Holliday) seeks out her husband (Tom Ewell) as he meets with his paramour (Jean Hagen).
-With great inexpertise and a shaky aim, she shoots him in the shoulder, wounding his ego more than his body.
+With a great lack of expertise and a shaky aim, she shoots him in the shoulder, wounding his ego more than his body.
 Their story is headline news, and particularly captures the attention of Adam and Amanda Bonner (Spencer Tracy, Katharine Hepburn), married New York attorneys on the opposite side of the courtroom.

 Amanda, a defense attorney, seeks to represent the bewildered and aggrieved wife, while Adam, part of the prosecuting attorney’s team, is assigned the case.
 For Adam, it is cut-and-dry; the defendant shot her husband and admitted to it, therefore, she is guilty of a crime.
 Amanda, however, sees a double standard in the way women are treated in the court system and believes a just sentence would be no sentence at all.